nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_EDIT.md

 ## Update method in ApplicationViews

 When an animal's information is edited, the HTTP request will be a PUT.
 Define a method in your `AnimalManager` for the fetch call.
-This method will take two arguments: the id of the animal that will be updating as well as the an object that contains the new information for the animal that we want to save to the database.
+This method will take two arguments: the id of the animal that will be updated as well as an object that contains the new information for the animal that we want to save to the database.

 ```jsx
 put(animalId, editedAnimal) {